-Any person who has experienced sexual violence is encouraged to take steps to preserve evidence of the incident, as doing so may be necessary to show probable cause that a crime took place or to obtain a protection order from the court.
+Any person who has experience sexual violence is encouraged to take steps to preserve evidence of the incident, as doing so may be necessary to the proof of a crime or to obtain a protection order from the court.
 After an incident occurs, one should try to refrain from bathing, showering, brushing teeth, drinking, eating, douching or changing clothes until the evidence can be collected.
 If one changes clothes, one should place each garment in a separate paper (not plastic) bag.
 If the incident involves any written or electronic communications (e.g., pictures/videos, texts, social media posts, etc.), take care to preserve copies and not delete the originals.
 University police officers are trained to collect evidence and will assist with this process regardless of whether a complainant wishes to pursue a criminal complaint.